fyllstoff/fyllstoff/README.md

 * **I am interested in specializing in database-driven applications and web design.
 - 🌱 I'm currently learning ...
 - Java
-- React.js
 - Python
 - Android Studio
+- Flutter
+- Dart
+- BaaS
 <br>
 - Outside of technology, 🎮 I like to play games on my PC, 🏞️ trekking, 🎵 listening to music, and anything that brings peace.